amberisvibin/chibi-pc09/README.md

 Prototype 1 is currently in progress.
 It will be a much simpler system.
 It will have no MMU, just the CPU, some RAM, some ROM, and the UART.

+The PCB and parts for Prototype #1 have been ordered, and assembly will begin soon.
+Initial test code is now available in the code/ directory.

 ## License

 This project is licensed under the MIT license.
 This applies to both the hardware (schematics, bill of materials, pcb layouts) and documentation.
 This does *not* apply to the datasheets/ directory, the books/ directory or code/assist09/assist09.asm.
 Those files belong to their respective copyright holders.